 An uncontested divorce is one in which the parties have reached an agreement about every single aspect of the divorce — property division, spousal support, the allocation of parental responsibilities, child support, and any other matter.
 As soon as the parties cannot come to an agreement about even a single issue (although they have reached an agreement about all other matters), they will have a contested divorce.
 Contested divorces take longer than uncontested divorces.
 Within a contested divorce, the length of time will vary depending upon the complexity of your divorce case.
 High asset divorces and those with minor children often are among the more complicated proceedings.
 A top divorce attorney in Chicago can say more.

 If you need assistance with your divorce, you should get in touch with a top Chicago divorce attorney as soon as possible.
-Contact the Arami Law Office today for more information and to get started on your divorce.
+Contact Arami Law, Inc. today for more information and to get started on your divorce.

 To request a consultation, please fill out all fields, and we will follow up with you